OfficeDev/Microsoft-Teams-Adaptive-Card-Samples/samples/expense-report/README.md

 ## Summary

 Introducing the <b>Expense Report Card</b>, a practical tool for handling expense requests.
-This card provides a clear view of each expense, with easy expand and collapse options for navigation.
+This card provides a <b>clear view</b> of each expense, with <b>easy expand and collapse</b> options for navigation.
 See who approved the expense, and stay informed with comments and attached files.
 Streamline your approval process and keep everything organized with this essential tool.

 _bot-sent_ card example: